Accreditation

 Doctor of Podiatric Medicine, School of Podiatric Medicine

 The United States Department of Education has granted the Council on Podiatric Medical Education (CPME) the authority to serve as the accrediting agency for podiatric medical colleges/schools.
-CPME granted the LECOM School of Podiatric Medicine (SPM) candidate status in October 2022.
+CPME granted the LECOM School of Podiatric Medicine (SPM) pre-accreditation status in May 2025.
 With this approval, the SPM enrolled its inaugural class in July 2023.
 LECOM and the SPM continue the process to achieve full accreditation status.
 For additional information please contact CPME.

 Council on Podiatric Medical Education